Table of Contents

 Criteria for this decision are the venous state and the anatomical accessibility of the vessel as the insertion should be performed with the least risk for complications as possible and so that the CVC placement will be safe and function properly.

 The most common accesses are via the internal jugular vein and the subclavian vein.
-Due to the higher risk for infections in the groin area, the femoral vein will only be used for a CVC when no other vessel remains puncturable.
+Due to the higher risk for infections in the groin area, the femoral vein is used for a CVC when no other vessel remains puncturable.

 The puncture will preferably be done on the right side of the patient’s body.
-This ensures, on one hand, the shortest and most direct course of the catheter to the right side of the heart.
+This ensures the shortest and most direct course of the catheter to the right side of the heart.
 The right subclavian vein, for example, merges directly into the superior vena cava, while on the left side the detour via the brachiocephalic trunk would make the course of the catheter unnecessarily long.
-On the other hand, a puncture on the right side prevents an accidental puncture of the lymphatic vessel of the thoracic duct which is located on the left body half.
+And a puncture on the right side prevents an accidental puncture of the lymphatic vessel of the thoracic duct which is located on the left body half.

 Access Routes for a CVC